axch/adaptive-plot/README.md

   shorter than the given resolution (higher resolution means shorter segments).
-The attempt is made by breaking any y-longer segment uniformly in the x dimension; if the function is nonlinear, not all the resulting segments will have y-lengths shorter than the desired resolution.  y-uniform refinement is not automatically iterated, because if the function has a sufficienly large discontinuity, iteration would not terminate.
+The attempt is made by breaking any y-longer segment uniformly in the x dimension; if the function is nonlinear, not all the resulting segments will necessarily have y-lengths shorter than the desired resolution.  y-uniform refinement is not automatically iterated, because if the function has a sufficienly large discontinuity, iteration would not terminate.